-The other receivable mainly relates to amount due from related party State Enterprise "Kerch Sea Fishing Port" which is also controlled by Ukrainian Government via State Agency for Fisheries of Ukraine.
-The pending amount due from related party State Enterprise "Kerch Sea Port" is to be restructured and settled by State Company "Service".
-The management of Fishing Company S.A. took the action in order to get refund of that other receivable.
-State Agency for Fisheries of Ukraine has issued the order to their subordinates State Company "Service" and State Enterprise "Kerch Sea Port".
-Based on that order a repayment of other receivables in full amount has to be performed by State Company "Service" in favour of Fishing Company S.A.
+The other receivable mainly relates to amount due from related party State Enterprise "Service" which is also controlled by Ukrainian Government via State Agency for Fisheries of Ukraine.
+The pending amount due from related party State Enterprise "Service" is under control of the management of Fishing Company S. A. The management of Fishing Company S.A. took the action in order to get refund of that other receivable.